keybittech/awayto/README.md

 - `npm run install-stack` -- In the event you are installing a re-packaged version of Awayto, you can use this command to install the related AWS resources into your own AWS account.

+- `npm run db-create-migration <name>` -- Autogenerate a migration in the `src/api/scripts/db` folder.

-- `npm run db-update` -- Deploy any un-deployed `.sql` files in the `src/api/scripts` folder.
+- `npm run db-update` -- Deploy any un-deployed `.sql` files in the `src/api/scripts/db` folder.
 You can see what's been deployed by reviewing the seed file `bin/data/seeds`.

+- `npm run db-update-file <name>` -- If a script fails while updating, you can fix it then specifically-redeploy it with this command.

+- `npm run invoke-event <name>` -- Use an event from `src/api/scripts/events` and run it against the live deployed lambda for your Awayto install.

+- `npm run invoke-event-local <name>` -- Run Lambda events locally using AWS SAM.

 - `npm run release` -- Run a release script which will deploy both the api (`apipkg` folder) and webapp (`build` folder) to s3.
 Then the script will request a CloudFront distribution invalidation on the entire webapp bucket.
 As well, the Lambda function will be re-deployed with the built handler.